 (3) The Chief Financial Officer, or his or her designee, shall be an ex officio member of the Commission.

-(4) The Chairman of the Council shall appoint one member of the Commission as the Chairperson of the Commission.
+(4) The Chairman of the Council shall appoint one member of the Commission as the Commission Chairperson.

-(c) All appointments shall be made no later than 30 days after the effective date of this subtitle.
+(c) All appointments shall be made no later than 30 days of the effective date of the Fiscal Year 2020 Budget Support Act of 2019, passed on 1st reading on May 14, 2019 (Engrossed version of Bill 23-209).
 A vacancy shall be filled in the same manner in which the initial appointment was made.

-(d) The Commission, by a majority vote, shall select a Director who shall perform the duties required for the day-to-day functioning of the Commission as considered necessary by the members, including appointment of staff, selection of consultants, and the administration of meetings and report production.
+(d) The Chairman of the Council shall select a Director who shall perform the duties required for the day-to-day functioning of the Commission as considered necessary by the members, including coordination with the Mayor and Chairman of the Council on appointment of Commission members, management of startup and operations of the Commission, appointment of staff, selection of consultants, and the administration of meetings and report production.

 (e) Each member of the Commission shall serve without compensation.
 Each member may be reimbursed for actual expenses pursuant to section 1108 of the District of Columbia Government Comprehensive Merit Personnel Act of 1978, effective March 3, 1979 (D.C.
 Law 2-139; D.C.
 Official Code § 1-611.08).

 (f) Members of the Commission shall act with the utmost integrity and professionalism.
-Each member shall avoid conflicts of interest and may seek the advice of the Office of the Attorney General to ensure that his or her duties are being discharged ethically.
+Each member shall avoid conflicts of interest and may seek the advice of the Board of Ethics and Government Accountability, established pursuant to section 202 of the Board of Ethics and Government Accountability Establishment and Comprehensive Ethics Reform Amendment Act of 2012, effective April 27, 2012 (D.C.
+Law 19-124; D.C.
+Official Code § 1-1161.02), to ensure that his or her duties are being discharged ethically.

 Sec.
 7124.
 Expenditure Commission — Authority.